lsmo-epfl/aiida-lsmo-setup/README.md

 Therefore, you can add here custom commands, e.g., aliases, that you want to use with AiiDA, instead of having them in your `.bashrc`.

-To make effective the `eval` for the command line autocompletion, restart your environment:
+To make effective the `eval` for the command line autocompletion, restart your environment.
+Note that `deactivate` allow you to come back to your main (i.e., `base`) python environment.

 ```
 conda deactivate